Fellowships & Awards

 Human Rights Center Fellowships

 The Human Rights Center Fellowship provides $6,000 awards and professional support to UC Berkeley undergraduate, graduate, or graduating students to conduct social justice-related projects with an international or domestic partner organization over the summer and participate in the year-long fellowship.
 Additional aid may be available for students with exceptional need.
 Since 1994, we’ve enabled more than 364 fellows to work with human rights defenders in 80 countries.
-Socially- distanced or remote fieldwork may be required for 2021 fellows.
 Applications are due February.

 Tinker Field Research Grants

 Tinker Field Research Grants are available to graduate students for travel and field-related expenses for brief periods of pre-dissertation field research in Latin America, defined here as the Spanish- and Portuguese-speaking countries of the region.
-In 2021, remote research is allowed.
 Awards are open to students across all academic disciplines and graduate degree programs.

 Postdoctoral Fellowships